mitbhavsaar/crm_advanced_solution/README.md

-##crm_advanced_solution

-1. crm_customisation:

-Overview

-This module enhances Odoo CRM by improving views, contact handling, and overall usability.
-It modifies the default CRM workflow to provide a more user-friendly list view, parent–child contact management, and automatic address completion.
+CRM Advanced Solution – Functional Documentation Overview

+The CRM Advanced Solution bundle enhances Odoo CRM with usability, product configuration, and spreadsheet automation features.
+It is divided into three sub-modules:

+crm_customisation – Improves CRM lead/contact experience
+crm_product_configurator – Adds a powerful attribute-based product configurator in CRM crm_spreadsheet_enhancement – Integrates CRM with spreadsheet-based cost calculators, similar to Sales Quotes

+1 crm_customisation

+🔹 Purpose
+To improve contact management and CRM usability by enhancing views, auto-addressing, and parent–child contact handling.
   Key Features

-1. Default List View (Instead of Kanban)
+- Default List View

-When CRM opens, the default view is now List View instead of Kanban.
+CRM now opens directly in List View instead of Kanban Only Parent Partner Name is shown (child contacts are excluded for readability)

-The list shows the Partner Name (Parent only), excluding child contacts.

-2. Additional Contacts Tab
+- Additional Contacts Tab

-A new tab called "Additional Contacts" is added on the CRM Lead form.

-This tab automatically displays all child contacts linked to the selected parent customer.
+A new tab “Additional Contacts” is added to the CRM Lead form Displays all child contacts linked to the selected parent customer Updates reflect automatically in real time when child contacts are added, modified, or deleted

-If any child contact is updated or deleted, the changes reflect in this tab in real time.

-3. Contact Form Enhancements
+- Contact Form Enhancements

-Auto-Fill Address Using Pincode
+Auto-Fill City and State based on Pincode

-When the user enters a pincode, the system automatically fetches and fills:
+When entering a pincode, the system automatically fetches City and State Increases accuracy and reduces manual entry effort

-City

-State

-This improves accuracy and speeds up address entry.

-2. crm_product_configurator:

-Overview

-This module introduces an advanced product configurator inside CRM.
-When a product is selected on a CRM Lead, a full configurator opens to manage attributes, variants, quantity, pricing, and file-upload based attributes.
+2 crm_product_configurator

+🔹 Purpose
+To configure dynamic product variants, attributes, pricing, and file-based inputs directly from CRM.
 Key Features

-1. Product Tab with Material Lines
+- Product Tab + Material Lines

-The CRM Lead form includes a new Product tab.

-It contains a crm.material.line One2Many table where product lines are created.
+A new Product tab is added inside CRM Leads
+Includes crm.material.line (One2Many) to manage line-wise product selections

-2. Variant-Based Configurator Popup
+- Variant-Based Configurator Popup

-When the selected product has variants, a configurator popup opens.
+When a selected product has variants, a Configurator Popup opens Users can:

-Inside the configurator, the user can:

-Adjust quantity

-Fetch price automatically

-View all attributes
+Enter Quantity
+Get dynamic Pricing

-Choose attribute values
+View every attribute

-3. Attribute Enhancements
+Select Attribute Values

-Two new attribute display types have been introduced:

-a) File Upload Display Type

-If an attribute uses the File Upload display type:

-User can upload a file as the attribute value

-Can replace or remove the file

-Uploaded file is stored in a separate field on the product line

-After saving, the file is available for download by the user
+- Advanced Attribute Display Types

-b) M2O Selector Display Type
+Display Type	Functionality

-Display Type: Many2One Selector

-User can select any Odoo model

-All records of that model appear as a dropdown list
+File Upload	Upload, replace, or remove files as attribute values.
+Stored separately and downloadable later.

-User can choose any record as the attribute value
+Many2One Selector (M2O)	Select any Odoo model → list records → choose record as attribute value.

-4. On Confirm: Data Finalization
+- Data Finalization on Confirm
 When the configurator is confirmed:

-All attribute values are merged into the line description
+Attribute values merge into the line description

-Uploaded files are stored in a dedicated field
+File uploads stored on the product line

-Price, Quantity, and Attributes are fully prepared on the CRM line
+Quantity, Price & Attributes fully applied to the CRM line

-3. crm_spreadsheet_enhancement :
+3 crm_spreadsheet_enhancement

-Overview
+🔹 Purpose

-This module integrates CRM with Odoo Spreadsheet, similar to the Sales Quote Calculator.
+To provide automated spreadsheet cost calculators for CRM leads, similar to Sales Quote Calculator.
-It generates line-wise cost calculator sheets for each CRM lead automatically.

   Key Features
-1. Enable/Disable Setting
+- Enable / Disable Setting

-CRM spreadsheet calculator can be enabled/disabled from Settings → CRM.
+CRM spreadsheet calculator can be enabled from Settings → CRM

-Works the same as the Odoo Sales spreadsheet feature.

-2. Template Selection
+- Template Selection

-A new field “Quote Calculator Template” is added in CRM settings.

-The selected template is used for generating CRM cost calculator sheets.
+New field added in settings: Quote Calculator Template Selected template is used while generating CRM calculators

-3. Smart Button in CRM Lead
+- Smart Button in CRM Lead

-A Cost Calculator smart button appears in the CRM Lead form.
+A Cost Calculator smart button appears on the CRM Lead Creates individual sheets for every CRM material line

-Clicking it generates spreadsheet sheets for all material lines in the lead.

-4. Automatic Sheet Generation

-A separate sheet is created for every CRM material line.
-Sheet headers include:
+- Sheet Auto-Generation
+Each generated sheet includes:

-Field	Source
+Header	Source
-Product	Product from the CRM line
+Product	CRM Material Line Product
-Quantity	Quantity from the material line
+Quantity	Material Line Quantity
-Other headers	Extracted from the line description
+Others	Extracted dynamically from line description
-5. Sync with Fields

-When the user clicks “Sync with fields”, the spreadsheet updates automatically with CRM line values.

-Each sheet stays connected to its corresponding CRM line.

-6. Bulk Update via Save

-After modifying the spreadsheet, clicking Save updates all the sheets and applies the data line-wise back into CRM.

-This workflow behaves exactly like the Sales Quote Calculator.
+- Sync & Save Workflow
+Sync with Fields → Updates spreadsheet automatically based on CRM line values Save → Applies the sheet values back to CRM in bulk

+ Result

+The CRM Advanced Solution enables:
+Better CRM handling and data accuracy
+Strong product configuration directly inside CRM Automated spreadsheet-based cost estimation with real-time sync